 The clubs home base and main flying site is at R.M.B.
 Chivenor, situated between Barnstaple and Braunton.

-Club members enjoy the use of two designated flying areas at the base, offering a choice of tarmac or grass to fly off.
+Club members enjoy the use of a designated flying area at the base, offering a tarmac runway to fly off.

 Flying is restricted to the weekends and afternoons during the week.